The global spread of the coronavirus: Where is it? - RFI

 - United Arab Emirates -

-UAE health officials have confirmed a Chinese family of four tested positive for the virus after arriving from Wuhan.
+The UAE on Saturday reported a fifth case -- a man who returned from Wuhan.
+He is in stable condition.
+Earlier health officials confirmed a Chinese family of four tested positive for the virus after arriving from Wuhan.

 © 2020 AFP